 Contextual precision

-While contextual relevancy calculates how relevant the provided context is to user's query and generated answer, contextual precision checks in which order are those contextual pieces retrieved.
-Since the most important task of RAG system is to rank contextual pieces in the database and provide LLM with k most relevant ones - it is of crucial importance to check that those data points are ranked correctly.
+While contextual relevance assesses how relevant the provided context is to the user’s query and the generated answer, contextual precision checks the order in which the contextual pieces are retrieved.
+Since the most important task of the RAG system is to rank contextual pieces in the database and provide LLM with the k most relevant ones, it is important to check that those data points are ranked correctly.

-Core idea of contextual precision is to check if retrieved chunks are the ones labeled in the ground truth and than if those vectors are ranked correctly.
-Final score shows if vectors are ranked in the correct order - from most relevant to least relevant.
+The core idea of contextual precision is to check if retrieved chunks are the ones labeled in the ground truth, and then if those vectors are ranked correctly.
+The final score indicates whether vectors are ranked in the correct order, from most to least relevant.

 Contextual recall

-Contextual recall describes one more aspect of RAG evaluation.
-It calculates how many relevant vectors are retrieved from the database out of all relevant vectors.
-Total number of retrieved vectors will always be less or equal to the predefined value of k.
-Yes.
-But not all retrieved vectors will be really relevant to the asked question.
-So, determining how many of retrieved vectors are actually labeled as relevant in the ground truth will tell you if your ranker and retriever have desired performance.
+Contextual recall calculates how many of all the relevant vectors the system actually retrieves.
+The number of retrieved vectors is always less than or equal to the predefined value of k, and not all of them will be relevant to the question asked.
+Determining how many of the retrieved vectors are labeled as relevant in the ground truth tells you whether your ranker and retriever are performing as desired.

-Unlike contextual relevancy, contextual precision and contextual recall are metrics that usually require ground truth information.
-But, in real-world scenarios ground truth is not always available as it requires investing additional working hours to provide all reliable context.
-Since large documents can contain great number of vectors this job can take hours or even days.
+Unlike contextual relevance, contextual precision and contextual recall are metrics that typically require ground-truth information.
+But in real-world scenarios, ground truth is not always available, as it requires investing additional working hours to provide reliable context.
+Since large documents can contain many vectors, this job can take hours or even days.

-So, to escape this kind of grind you can calculate contextual precision and recall using LLM-as-a-judge methods which will compare retrieved vectors and user's input to calculate their relevancy.
-And there are few tools that can help such as DeepEval, Ragas, RagaAI etc.
+So, to escape this kind of grind, you can calculate contextual precision and recall using LLM-as-a-judge methods, which compare retrieved vectors with the user’s input to assess their relevance.
+And there are a few tools that can help, such as DeepEval, Ragas, RagaAI, etc.

 Generation-based evaluation metrics

 Evaluating a RAG system requires more than assessing retrieval quality.
-The final outputs must also be examined to determine whether the large language model is using the retrieved context effectively and responding in a manner that is factual, safe, and consistent with organisational requirements.
-Five metrics matter most for assessing generation behaviour, which are faithfulness, correctness, hallucination, toxicity, and bias.
+The final outputs must also be examined to determine whether the large language model is using the retrieved context effectively and responding in a manner that is factual, safe, and consistent with organizational requirements.
+The five metrics that matter most for assessing generation behavior are faithfulness, correctness, hallucination, toxicity, and bias.
 Each highlights a distinct dimension of model reliability.

 Faithfulness